jharwell/sierra/docs/src/plugins/exec-env/hpc.rst

 SIERRA is capable of adapting its runtime infrastructure to a number of different HPC environments so that experiments can be run efficiently on whatever computational resources a researcher has access to.
-Supported environments that come with SIERRA are listed on this page.

-These plugins tested with the following platforms (they may work on other platforms out of the box too):

-- :ref:`plugins/platform/argos`

-- :ref:`plugins/platform/ros1gazebo`

 SIERRA makes the following assumptions about the HPC environments corresponding to the plugins listed on this page:

 .. list-table:: HPC Environment Assumptions
    :widths: 25,75